UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

   - 2023-08-04 10:00 - The reconstruction is complete and we have re-enabled jobs on Myriad.

+  - 2023-11-23 14:00 - We need to stop new jobs running on Myriad while its filesystem recovers.

+    This means that jobs that are already running will keep running, but new jobs will not start until we enable them again.
+The filesystem is likely to be slower than usual.
+You can still log in and access your files.

+    This is because we've just had two disks fail in the same area of Myriad's filesystem and the draining of jobs is to reduce usage of the filesystem while it rebuilds onto spare disks.

+    The current estimated time for the disk rebuild is 35 hours (but these estimates can be inaccurate).

+    We will update you when new jobs can start running again.

+  - 2023-11-24 09:45 - **Myriad filesystem is down.**

+    I'm afraid Myriad's filesystem is currently down.
+You will not be able to log in and jobs are stopped.

+    A third disk failed in the same area as the last two and we started getting errors that some areas were unreadable and reconstruction failed.
+We need to get this area reconstructed so are in contact with our vendors.

+    **Detail**

+    Our parallel filesystem is Lustre.
+It has Object Storage Targets that run on the Object Storage Servers.
+Data gets striped across these so one file will have pieces in multiple different locations, and there is a metadata server that keeps track of what is where.
+One of the Object Storage Targets has lost three disks, is unreadable and is what needs to be reconstructed.
+While it is unavailable, the filesystem does not work.
+We will also have some amount of damaged files which have pieces that are unreadable.

+    If the reconstruction succeeds, we will then need to clear out the unreadable sectors.
+Then we will be able to start checking how much damage there is to the filesystem.

+    This is all going to take some time.
+We will update you again on Monday by midday, but there may be no new information by then.

+    I'm sorry about this, we don't know right now how long an interruption this will cause to service, or how much data we may have lost.

+    Please send any queries to rc-support@ucl.ac.uk

 ### Kathleen

   - 2022-09-27 - Kathleen's metadata servers have started encountering the ZFS+Lustre bug that Young